 Putting 25C tires on many Gen 2 wheels will increase drag as the tire sidewalls will be more rounded and measure wider than the rim where the two meet.
 This creates a turbulent airflow from tire to rim and rim to tire.
-When the flow is less interrupted or laminar, it moves from one surface to the other more smoothly and creates less drag and more “lift” when you are riding at or above speeds of 18-20mph or 29-32kph.
+When the flow is less interrupted or laminar, it “sticks” to the combined tire-rim airfoil, moving from one surface to the other more smoothly and creates less drag and more “lift” when you are riding at or above speeds of 18-20mph or 29-32kph.

 More Durable – The best carbon rim brake wheels are using resins with high melting points to make it much harder for riders to warp them when they drag the brakes.
 The trade-off is that these resins can make the wheels a bit brittle.
 While I can’t quantify the difference, dedicated disc brake wheels use lower melting temperature resins that are less brittle.

-More Versatile – Because these all-around, carbon disc wheels are wide, tubeless friendly, and more durable, you can comfortably ride them at lower pressure to enjoy dirt, fire roads and the like or use them for cyclocross.
-Doing so can save you having to buy another set of wheels for those kinds of surfaces.
+More Versatile – Because these all-around, carbon disc wheels are wide, tubeless friendly, and more durable, you can comfortably ride them at lower pressure to enjoy dirt, fire roads, class 1 or 2 gravel and the like or use them for cyclocross.
+Doing so can save you having to buy another set of wheels for those surfaces.

 A few words about tubeless tires.
 You’ll notice that tubeless tires are mentioned quite often in my description of developments and the benefits they bring.